React-Automation-Studio/React-Automation-Studio/README.md

 #Introduction

-Automation Studio is a new software platform to enable the control of large scientific equipment through EPICS.
+React Automation Studio is a new software platform to enable the control of large scientific equipment through EPICS.

 The system implements a modern tool chain with a React frontend with integrated Material-UI and ReactVis components and real time Socket-IO data transfer to a Python based PyEpics backend.
 Installation occurs as a progressive web application.
 This enables efficient and responsive cross platform and cross device operation.